-Side Loader Forklift: There are various types of forklift trucks today, from the three-wheel counterbalanced lift truck, the teletruck, powered pallet lift trucks, pump trucks, reach trucks and, of course, side loaders.
+Side load forklift or Side Loader Forklift: There are various types of forklift trucks today, from the three-wheel counterbalanced lift truck, the teletruck, powered pallet lift trucks, pump trucks, reach trucks, and, of course, side loaders.

 Side loading forklift truck